 Deve Gowda will play a major role after LS elections: Kumaraswamy

-Bengaluru, Apr 20: The BJP will not be able to form the government at the Centre after Lok Sabha elections 2019 result, said Karnataka Chief Minister HD Kumaraswamy, adding that hir father and former prime minister HD Deve Gowda will then play an important role to bring the opposition parties together to form government.
+Bengaluru, Apr 20: The Bharatiya Janata Party (BJP) will not be able to form the government at the Centre after Lok Sabha elections 2019 result, said Karnataka Chief Minister H D Kumaraswamy, adding that his father and former prime minister H D Deve Gowda will then play an important role to bring the opposition parties together to form government.

 In an interview to news agency ANI, Kumaraswamy spoke on a wide range of issues.
 He criticised the BJP for using the Balakor air strike for election campaigning.
 Kumaraswamy stated clearly that his father would only play the role of an advisor after the elections, thereby ruling out that Gowda has any prime ministerial ambitions.